Any business that offers services or products needs to have a pricing table. Making one is not an easy task.

 Make the Price Stand Out

 Without a doubt, the price is what most customers look at first when they go over a pricing table.
 Strangely, leaving out prices is the most common mistake on B2B and B2C websites.
+While some B2B companies can use B2B portals to interact with potential business partners and share the pricing strategy, it’s hard for B2C brands to access such an option.

 Font selection is an important element of pricing table design.
 The choice of font depends on the kind of product or service.